Empower Your Practice

 Medical Booking Software Medesk

 #3.
-Don't wait for reviews to happen.
+Do not wait for reviews to happen.
 Encourage happy patients to leave positive feedback on platforms like Google and NHS Choices.
 Strategically placed lobby digital signage is another way to plant the online review.

 #4.
-Just being on social media won’t cut it.
+Just being on social media will not cut it.
 Leverage channels like Facebook or Instagram to disseminate useful health information, communicate with your local community and run targeted ads to target potential patients within your area.

 #5.
 Gather patient emails (with permission), and use them.
 Email monthly newsletters with health tips, practice updates, and announcements to stay top-of-mind and get patients to come back in for follow-ups.
 Medesk's automatic email and SMS reminders lower the no-show rate by 20% (Medesk internal statistics).